Agricultural fencing: Woven and mesh wire

 Woven and mesh wire fencing material has smooth horizontal wires and vertical wires (called stays).
-Wire spacing and height of fence is dependent on which type of animal is being contained.
+Wire spacing and height of fence are dependent on which type of animal is being contained.
 Agricultural woven wire is identifiable by wire "knots" wrapped around each intersecting wire.
-Mesh wire material is spot welded at each junction.
+Mesh wire material is spot-welded at each junction.
 Woven wire and mesh wire fences are also called square wire, box wire, page wire, sheep fence, or hog fence in the United States, sheep netting or pig netting in Britain, and ringlock in Australia.

-Barbed wire fences cannot effectively contain smaller livestock such as pigs, goats or sheep.
+Barbed wire fences cannot effectively contain smaller livestock such as pigs, goats, or sheep.
 Where these animals are to be fenced, woven wire is used instead, sometimes with one or more strands of barbed wire at the top, and sometimes at the bottom to prevent animals from pushing under.
 For swine, a ground-level barbed wire strand or electrified wire is used as well to prevent digging beneath the fence.

 Woven wire with large openings has some potential hazards.
-Large hoofed animals can put a foot through wide squares while grazing along the edge of the fenceline or while reaching over it, and then become tangled in the fence.
+Large hoofed animals can put a foot through wide gaps while grazing along the fence line or reaching over it, and then become tangled in the fence.
 A variation, called "field fence," has narrower openings at the bottom and wider openings at the top, which helps prevent animals from putting their feet through the fence.
-For example, horses in particular are safer kept inside woven wire fence with smaller openings, such as "no climb" fence with openings no larger than 2 by 4 in.
+For example, horses in particular are safer when kept inside a woven-wire fence with smaller openings, such as a "no climb" fence with openings no larger than 2 by 4 in.

 Hog panel

-Hog panels or cattle panels consist of heavy wire approximately 0.25 in or more in diameter running horizontal and vertical, and welded at the intersections.
+Hog panels or cattle panels consist of heavy wire approximately 0.25 in or more in diameter running horizontally and vertically, and welded at the intersections.
 The panels, which are sold in lengths of 16 or 8 ft rather than in rolls, are rigid and self-supporting.
-No corner bracing is needed with panels as they are not stretched and there is no tension on corner posts.
+No corner bracing is needed for panels, as they are not stretched, and there is no tension on the corner posts.

 Chain link

 Chain link fencing is occasionally used for some livestock containment.
-However, due to cost, it is not particularly common for fencing large areas where less-expensive forms of woven wire are equally suitable.
+However, due to cost, it is not particularly common to fence large areas, where less expensive forms of woven wire are equally suitable.
 When used in small enclosures, it is easily deformed by livestock, resulting in high ongoing maintenance costs.